 - sooking spoon

-- Put gizzards, vinegar, salt, and water in a pot.
+- Put salted gizzards, vinegar, and water in a pot.
 Bring to boil for about 25 to 35 minutes or until tender.

 - Cut the potatoes into cubes.
-Soak it in water.
-Set aside.
+Soak them in water and set aside.

 - Check the gizzards.
-If almost tender, remove it from the heat.
-Drain and save the water.
-Let it cool before slicing it into pieces.
+If they're almost tender, remove them from the heat, drain, and reserve the water/stock.
+Let the gizzards cool before slicing them into pieces.

-- Saute first the gizzards in oil.
-Add all ingredients in the same pot.
+- Saute the gizzards in oil.
+Next, add all other ingredients in the same pot.
 Allow it to boil until gizzards and potatoes are fully cooked.